 Together Festival is always one of the most highly anticipated events of the year in Bangkok as from one edition to another they have continued to bring some of the biggest names on the dance music scene to the city.
 Hosted in the Thai capital the festival attracts thousands of people from across the region and should definitely on your bucket list if you happen to be passing through around that time of year!
-This is the Nitty Gritty Guide to Together Festival!
+To help you prepare for this festival adventure here is the Nitty Gritty Guide to Together Festival!

 When is the next Together Festival?
-3rd – 4th May 2019
+TBC 2020

 What do you hear at Together Festival?
 EDM and Techno

 Where?
 BITEC Bangna, Bangkok, Thailand